Facebook Pixel tracking image

-What to Expect at Basketball Camp in Fort Walton Beach | FCP Sports
+What to Expect at Basketball Camp in FL | FCP Sports

 Dropping your child off at basketball camp for the first time is equal parts exciting and nerve-wracking.
 Will they be grouped with kids their age?
 Will the coaches be patient with beginners?
 What actually happens during a five-hour camp day?